maelfabien/Multimodal-Emotion-Recognition/Audio/README.md

 ## Performance

-Both models have been trained on Google Colab using free GPUs.
-To limit overfitting during training phase, we split our data set into train (80%) and test set (20%)
+To limit overfitting during training phase, we split our data set into train (80%) and test set (20%).
+Following show results obtained on test set:

 |       Model                             |   Accuracy    |
 |-----------------------------------------|---------------|